 Leslie Lehr explores the duality of today’s women to navigate a new path between sexy and sacred.
 Salma Hayek is developing Leslie’s critically acclaimed new memoir, A Boob’s Life, into a comedy series for HBO Max.
 A prize-winning writer, Leslie’s books include What A Mother Knows, a Target Recommended Read, Wife Goes On, and 66 Laps, winner of the Pirate’s Alley Faulkner Prize.
 Her nonfiction books include Welcome to Club Mom, Club Grandma, excerpted on FisherPrice.com, and Wendy Bellissimo: Nesting, featured on Oprah.

-Leslie’s personal essays have appeared in the New York Times Modern Love column (narrated by Katie Couric on NPR), HuffPost, Yourtango, and in anthologies including Mommy Wars, The Honeymoon’s Over, and On Becoming Fearless.
+Leslie’s personal essays have appeared in Time Magazine, Writers Digest, the New York Times Modern Love column (narrated by Katie Couric on NPR), HuffPost, Yourtango, and in anthologies including Mommy Wars, The Honeymoon’s Over, and On Becoming Fearless.
 She wrote the original screenplays for the indie romantic thriller, Heartless, and the comedy-drama, Club Divorce.

 She has a BA from the USC School of Cinematic Arts where she won a Student Emmy, and an MFA from Antioch.
 A breast cancer survivor, she is “Chemo Chick” on Sickofpink.com.